-This web site is conducted by Kennichi Kakudo, MD, PhD, professor emeritus of Wakayama Medical University and visiting professor of Kindai University, Faculty of Medicine, Japan.
-I am also a visiting professor of Shandon University and Taishan Medical University, China.
-It is designed for a personal communication with you to discuss one of the followings; 1) (to pathologists) about pathology and its future directions and case consultation, 2) (to patients) about your diagnosis and advises for your decision making, as a second opinion consultation and 3) (to physicians in the other fields), as consultation and quality control for your patients’pathology reports.
+This web site is conducted by Kennichi Kakudo, MD, PhD, FIAC, a pathologist and professor emeritus of Wakayama Medical University, visiting professor of Kindai University, Faculty of Medicine, and director of the Thyroid Disease Center at Izumi City General Hospital, Japan.
+It is designed for a personal communication with you to discuss one of the followings; 1) (to pathologists) about pathology and its future directions and case consultation, 2) (to patients) about your diagnosis and advises for your decision making, as a second opinion consultation and 3) (to physicians in the other fields), as consultation and quality control for your patients’ pathology reports.

 Second Opinion Consultation on Thyroid Diseases from Patients.